funkyrailroad/dsd-render/README.md

 You can find a record of the deployment process in `dsd_logs/`.
 It contains most of the output you saw when running `deploy`.

+Deleting a project from Render
+---

+If you want to delete what you've just deployed to Render, you can do so in the dashboard.
+You must "disconnect" the blueprint and delete both the web and Postgres services.
+Go to each dashboard individually, choose settings and scroll to the bottom of each.